DreamersGather/D14UIKit/README.md

 <img src="https://media.githubusercontent.com/media/DreamersGather/D14Docs.Res/main/d14uikit/tutorials/hello_window.png"/>

-If you are familiar with C++/Python3 development and want to build your own GUI application on modern Windows platform, D14UIKit is a great choice: it is based on DirectX 12 for high-performance rendering, provides a classic OOP-style UI framework, and more.
+If you are familiar with **C++/Python3** development and want to <ins>build your own GUI application on modern Windows platform</ins>, D14UIKit is a great choice: it is based on **DirectX 12** for high-performance rendering, provides a classic **OOP-style** UI framework, and more.
 If you want to learn details, feel free to visit the project website at https://d14std.io/projects/uikit 😎👍

 ## How It Works

 ## Features

+## How to Build

+We use the **Visual Studio IDE** for D14UIKit development.
+After downloading the code, you can directly open the solution (**D14UIKit.sln**) to build and debug.
+If you want to learn more details, you can refer to the [complete project build instructions](https://d14std.io/projects/uikit/en/latest/dev_guide/building.html).

 ## Roadmap